 I am so excited to finally share this wedding.
 Becca and Jimmy are the most fun, and their wedding was nothing short of a riot.
 Their wedding took place on the weekend of summer solstice, the longest day of the year.
 They had selected Walden Hall as their venue as they could stay on-site for the weekend, there was a pool, and it allowed dogs.
 Huge win all the way around.
 It was important to the family that Rosie, the pit bull, was able to be a part of their ceremony.
 She was the sweetest girl and made for an adorable flower girl.

 I met Becca months before her wedding and she and I started planning.
 One of her biggest requests was that she has a moon gate for her ceremony site.
 We were able to rent one from a local planner and The Posey Details adorned it with gorgeous florals.
 It was perfect.
-It freaked up their ceremony, and later their sweetheart table perfectly.
+The floral covered, circular arbor, framed up their ceremony, and later their sweetheart table perfectly.

 Becca looked gorgeous in her Haley Paige gown, and how fun is her sequin Bride bomber?
 I love it when people can take such an important day, full of tradition, and make it their own.